noaione/yuusha-shoukan-ln/sources/v08/chapter1.md

 [Rest assured, the room is soundproofed to the max...
 You should know what to do next, right?
 Also, Sieg-san’s underwear are in the drawer on the right, third shelf...
 The State Preservation Magic is designed to be unlocked when you open the drawer.
-You can take at least one of them home with you—–Gafuuu?!]
+You can take at least one of them home with you—Gafuuu?!]

 [ ~ ~ ?! ]